averkoc/lxprivate/drafts/policy.md

 ### 2. ⚙️ Technical Support: Proactive Problem Solving

 We want to help you overcome technical hurdles *before* the deadline.
 This process ensures we can provide timely support when you need it most.
-Don't report assignment related things that are instructed on video or supporting pages except when something doesn't work due an unexpected reason not handled in the instrucions.
+Don't ask questions that are already answered in workshop instructions video or video supporting pages.

 | Rule | Your Action | Purpose (How it Helps You) |
 | :--- | :--- | :--- |